 - Spanish B

 - Self-Taught Literature

-All courses are offered at both Standard or Higher Level, except for Psychology and Math Studies which are only offered at Standard Level.
+All courses are offered at both Standard or Higher Level, except for Math Studies which are only offered at Standard Level.